Final Fantasy Brave Exvius: Development

 Brave Exvius was first revealed in November 2014 at the Final Fantasy Live Event in Tokyo, alongside Final Fantasy Legends: Toki no Suishō and the Final Fantasy Portal App.
 It was first released in Japan in October 2015.
-Eiji Takahashi and Hisatoshi Hayakashi of Brave Frontier both direct and produce the game while Noriyasu Agematsu composed the game's musical score.
+Eiji Takahashi and Hisatoshi Hayakashi of Brave Frontier both directed and produced the game while Noriyasu Agematsu composed the game's musical score.
 Illustrations of the characters are handled by Yoshitaka Amano, who illustrated art on early Final Fantasy works.
-On August 26, 2015, a beta test began for the Android version of the game for a limited number of players who had registered accounts on the Square Enix Japanese website.
-An English global release was announced in May 2016, with the beta version being released in Sweden, alongside the pre-registration campaign.
-The game was officially released worldwide outside of Japan on June 30, 2016.
+Before the game's release in Japan, a beta test began in August for the Android version of the game for a limited number of players who had registered accounts on the Square Enix Japanese website.
+An English global release was announced in 2016, with the beta version being released in Sweden, alongside the pre-registration campaign.
+The game was officially released worldwide outside of Japan on June 30 the same year.

-In December 2018 a mobile companion app, Final Fantasy Brave Exvius: Digital Ultimania, was announced in Japan.
-The app was released in June 2019.
+A mobile companion app, Final Fantasy Brave Exvius: Digital Ultimania, was released in June 2019.

 Reception

 Final Fantasy Brave Exvius received "mixed or average" reviews from critics, according to review aggregator Metacritic.
-TouchArcade awarded it a score of 3.5 out of five, saying "It's worth a shot if you're a fan of Square's classic RPG series, but in trying to stretch out to two different camps, I fear it may not entirely please either."
+TouchArcade awarded it a score of 3.5 out of five: "It's worth a shot if you're a fan of Square's classic RPG series, but in trying to stretch out to two different camps, I fear it may not entirely please either".
 In January 2016, the game has been downloaded 5 million times.
 A couple of years later, in October 2020, Final Fantasy Brave Exvius reached 45 million downloads across the Apple App Store, Google Play and Amazon App Store.

 Mobile titles like Exvius helped Square Enix achieve profitability in 2015, in conjunction with other mobile titles it created.
 According to revenue estimates from analyst firm Sensor Tower, Final Fantasy Brave Exvius had a monthly revenue of $13 million in April 2018, with the Japanese version grossing $3 million on the App Store and $4 million on Google Play, and the English version grossing $2 million on the App Store and $4 million on Google Play.